German (GRMN)

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities

-GRMN 3150 (3) Issues in German Politics and Literature
+GRMN 3150 (3) Issues in German Politics, Literature and Media

-Examines literary and theoretical texts in German about the relationship between literature and politics.
-Topics may include history and revolution, political theater, feminist aesthetics or terrorism.
-Readings and discussion in German.
-Department enforced prereq., GRMN 2020 or GRMN 2030 (minimum grade C-).
+Examines literary, film, and theoretical texts in German about the relationship between media, film, literature and politics.
+Topics may include migration, right-populism, revolution, student movements, protest art.
+Topics vary by semester.
+Taught in German.
+Department enforced prereq., GRMN 2020, GRMN 2030, or comparable fluency.
 Taught in German.

 Repeatable: Repeatable for up to 6.00 total credit hours.